expr-lang/expr/docs/Getting-Started.md

 program, err = expr.Compile(rule, expr.Env(&Request{}))
 ```

 By passing `&Request{}` as env into compile method we turned on type checking, now if users make an error in field or compare strings with integers, he will get an error.
-Why we used reverence type will be explained later, when we add functions.
 Now users can save expressions.

 ```coffeescript
 all(Ticket.Segments, {.Origin == Location}) and Date.Before(Ticket.Segments[0].Date)